,

 • Correct classification of exempt and non-exempt employees

-• Compliance with The Employee Retirement Income Security Act (ERISA), which requires businesses to make employees aware of their rights, as well as the company’s payroll and employment records
+• Compliance with the Employee Retirement Income Security Act (ERISA), which requires businesses to make employees aware of their rights, as well as the company’s payroll and employment records

 Auditors consider failure in any of these areas as violations, resulting in penalties.
 These include unpaid wages and civil penalties ranging from $1,000 to $12,000 per employee per violation.
 In some cases, DOLs audits can lead to criminal prosecutions if you’ve deliberately broken the law.